Ezra Riley

 Ezra Hounsfield Riley (June 5, 1866 – January 5, 1937) was a Canadian politician and rancher in Alberta, Canada.
 Riley served in the Legislative Assembly of Alberta from 1906–1910.
+A leader of the anti-Rutherford insurgency during the Alberta and Great Waterways Railway scandal, he resigned shortly after Sifton became premier.

 Early life

 Riley was born in 1866 in Yorkville, Canada West (a suburb of Toronto then).
-He owned a large sum of land that he sold off to the City of Calgary in 1904.
+He owned a large amount of land that he sold off to the City of Calgary in 1904.
 The land was developed into the historical Hillhurst-Sunnyside community northwest of Downtown.

-1906 by-election
+Provincial electoral wins in 1906 and 1909

-Riley was elected to the Legislative Assembly of Alberta in a by-election for the Alberta Liberal Party on December 7, 1906.
-He would be re-elected to a second term in the 1909 Alberta general election.
+As a Liberal candidate, Riley was elected to the Legislative Assembly of Alberta in a by-election held in the Gleichen district on December 7, 1906.
+He successfully sought re-election in the 1909 Alberta general election, defending against runner-up Conservative candidate James Shouldice.

 Resignation and defeat

-After serving a year into his second term he resigned his seat to protest the leadership of Arthur Sifton who became leader of the Liberal party in the wake of the Alberta and Great Waterways Railway scandal.
-Riley would run in the subsequent by-election on October 3, 1910 The Conservatives did not run a candidate in that by-election instead choosing to support Riley.
+After serving a year into his second term, Riley resigned his seat to protest the leadership of Arthur Sifton who had become leader of the Liberal party and premier in the wake of the Alberta and Great Waterways Railway scandal.
+Riley ran in the subsequent by-election on October 3, 1910 as an independent.
+The Conservatives did not run a candidate in that by-election instead choosing to support Riley.